HEALTH CONCERNS

 5. Hormonal imbalances

 “Parsley Health offers specialty testing for hormonal imbalances, particularly caused by thyroid issues or digestive dysfunction,” Dr. Lester says.
-The team will test your levels of progesterone to see if they’re low, as well as estrogen and testosterone.
+The team will test your levels of progesterone, estrogen, and testosterone.

 6. Getting off birth control